KETO RAMEN CHICKEN NOODLES RECIPE

 In the beginning, I was really upset, but in the end.
 What can I do?
 I am glad they at least have one variation.
 We can never get spoiled enough, Can we?

 And if I really, really need tagliatelle or any other shape I just use different vegetables.
 Just look at those perfectly made Asparagus Tagliatelle Noodles.
 Also, Zucchinis are a perfect choice for noodles.
 I mean varieties are what we are after at the end.
+A whole post on different variations of Keto or Low Carb Pasta for you.

 Or you can make your own Noodles.
 As an example are our Keto Fiber Noodles we have made just recently.